-Each school/setting has its own Designated Safeguarding Lead (DSL) and at least one Deputy Designated Safeguarding Lead.
-The school/setting DSL is the person responsible for all safeguarding and child protection matters within that school/setting.
+Each school has its own Designated Safeguarding Lead (DSL) and at least one Deputy Designated Safeguarding Lead.
+The school DSL is the person responsible for all safeguarding and child protection matters within that setting.

 The Trust DSL is Miss Amanda Johnston.
-Amanda can be contacted (click here) for information regarding any strategic safeguarding matters.
+Amanda can be contacted for information regarding any strategic safeguarding matters.

-Designated Safeguarding Leads in our Trust wear a wide black lanyard displaying the Trust logo, with 'DSL' written in white wording.
+All DSLs in our Trust wear a wide black lanyard displaying the Trust logo, with 'DSL' written on it in white wording.